mark3982/EE2Patched/README.md

 by going into the class files and making the changes instead of having to decompile everything.

 The EEFixer has a dependancy for the asm-all-4.0.jar which can be found at http://asm.ow2.org/.

+If you want the final binaries and do not wish to compile this then just send a request to kmcg3413 at gmail.com and I will provide you with the binaries.